James_K 6 months ago

 Fish really is amazing and it really is worth the minor transition costs.

-• ustamills a day ago
+• ustamills 6 months ago

 I really wanted to like fish but it is so difficult to get it configured the way I would want to use it.
 I tried so many different ways and the barriers were just so high.
 It should not be so difficult to make a tool work the way I wanted to work.